Feng Shui Flowers Outside of the Front Door

 There are many feng shui cures for your front door.
 Click here to go to Amazon for concave and convex mirror cures.
 Here is a gorgeous pottery cure I bet no one you know will have!
 Which one you use depends on what direction your front door faces, what challenges your front door has so what you are trying to cure.
 Cures can be in the form of pictures, statues, colors, and living things, live plants, or fish.

-What is important is that whatever it is, is healthy or in good repair.
+The most important thing is that items are healthy or in good repair and bring you joy.
 No chipped or tarnished pieces.
 No struggling, diseased, or dead plants.
 Whatever you choose must be flourishing and reflecting the positive chi you are encouraging.

 Recent Posts